Using the Maps collection | National Library of Australia (NLA)

 1. Find the item you would like a copy of in our catalogue.

-4. Click the download icon.
+4. Click the 'Download' icon.

 5. Select the file format (JPG or TIF).

-If the map is on more than one sheet, click Browse to view all sheets and download the ones you want following the steps above.
+If the map is on more than one sheet, click 'Browse' to view all sheets and download the ones you want following the steps above.

-Order a copy via Copies Direct
+Order a high-resolution copy

 1. Find the item you would like a copy of in our catalogue